kora-projects/kora-docs/mkdocs/blog/en/kora-openapi-development.md

 ---

-## Pagination, Idempotency, and Errors Are Contract-Level Decisions
+## Pagination, Idempotency, and Errors Are Contract-Level Decisions { #contract-level-decisions }

 Cross-team API conventions should be expressed where consumers can see them.